WHAT BEGAN AS A CONVERSATION

 But it’s far more than helping companies and organizations.
 The Portland IQ is designed to ensure collaboration as we build the infrastructure of Portland’s future.
 The Portland IQ exists at the intersection of economic growth and city-shaping, transformative real-estate development opportunities, including but not limited to OHSU on the South Waterfront, OMSI at the east bridgehead of the Tilikum Crossing, the ODOT Blocks in the Central Eastside Industrial District, and Zidell Yards at the west bridgeheads of Tilikum Crossing and the Ross Island Bridge.

 Investments made in the Portland IQ in the next few years will shape the city for generations.
 These investments and the projects they spawn must be made with proper and measured intent.
 We stand ready to help inform this development for the good our city, for the good of innovation and creativity, and for the good of the people who call Portland home.
-That’s why we are partnering with EcoDistricts to ensure that social equity, community resilience, and climate adaptation and mitigation strategies are front and center for the Portland IQ.
+That’s why we are collaborating with EcoDistricts to ensure that social equity, community resilience, and climate adaptation and mitigation strategies are front and center for the Portland IQ.

 Improve portland for everyone